“A building with a chequered career reinvented as a wonderful hotel by some of Amsterdam’s leading architects and designers - a complete one-off”

-The smallest rooms (more like sleeper cabins than hotel rooms) are tiny but nevertheless attractive, highly functional and achingly hip.
+The smallest rooms (more like sleeper cabins than hotel rooms) are tiny but nevertheless attractive, highly functional and quite hip.
 Put together by a well-known Dutch designer, they make great use of minimal space, with raised beds (stow your luggage beneath), funky hooks on the wall in place of wardrobes, and magnetic lamps that can be moved about on the metal-plated walls.
 The original tiles add a colourful touch, while the curtains are works of art in themselves.
 Bathrobes are provided for your stroll to the shared bathroom.

 - Central heating

 - Satellite TV

 Lloyd Hotel has an all-day restaurant set in the extraordinary open space on the ground floor.
 There's a wide range of classic European dishes on offer, including veggie, vegan and gluten-free options.
 The hotel prides itself on using animal-friendly, low-food-mileage suppliers: the eggs are on your plate less than 10 hours after being laid, the fish is bought straight from the boat, and the organic veggies are cultivated as close to home as possible.

 Breakfast is an expensive but expansive spread of fruits, cereals, pastries, cheeses and cold meats.
 The fresh baked baguettes are to die for, and with so many savoury options it can last you through till the evening.